oc-2/python-app/README.md

 # python-app

-A landing page python app called "StartupX" that runs on python flask.
+A landing page Python app called "StartupX" that runs on Python Flask.
 It contains a home, about, features, and a contact page.

 ### How to use
    1. Clone The Repository